boyter/boyter.org/content/posts/2018-03-08-collection-favorite-optimization-posts-articles.md

  - Another from Paul Tyma of Mailinator but less about Mailinator and more about how cache misses on the CPU can impact your performance. https://mailinator.blogspot.com.au/2010/02/how-i-sped-up-my-server-by-factor-of-6.html
  - Another from Paul (that guy is seriously smart) about the architecture of Mailinator and some tricks it employs to run on a single server (at the time). https://mailinator.blogspot.com.au/2007/01/architecture-of-mailinator.html
  - Improving spelling correction algorithm.
 Has code as well which is useful to learn from. http://blog.faroo.com/2012/06/07/improved-edit-distance-based-spelling-correction/
  - Profiling Ag.
 Writing My Own Scandir.
-Written by the author og ag the code searcher. https://geoff.greer.fm/2012/09/03/profiling-ag-writing-my-own-scandir/
+Written by the author of ag the code searcher. https://geoff.greer.fm/2012/09/03/profiling-ag-writing-my-own-scandir/
  - Another Ag post about adding threads into Ag to improve searching performance. https://geoff.greer.fm/2012/09/07/the-silver-searcher-adding-pthreads/
  - LMAX Distruptor interesting collection of posts about how it works https://lmax-exchange.github.io/disruptor/ the HN comments on the Martin Fowler blog are worth looking at https://news.ycombinator.com/item?id=3173993
  - Regular Expression Matching with a Trigram Index or How Google Code Search Worked. https://swtch.com/~rsc/regexp/regexp4.html